 The title company, Pine Hill Abstract LLC, it turns out, is fictional too.
 There is no company registered in the state of Pennsylvania with that name.

 Recording a fake deed is easier than you might think

 You may be wondering how someone could steal another person’s house so easily?

-In order for a fraudulent deed to be successfully recorded, the perpetrator must artfully capture the grantor signature and notary seal, either through forgery, deceit, or duress.
+In order for a fraudulent deed to be successfully recorded, the perpetrator must artfully capture the grantor’s signature and notary seal, either through forgery, deceit, or duress.
 In some cases, the scammer may either use an unsuspecting notary or provide false identification.
 Other times, the notary may be in on the scam.

 It may also surprise you that some forged documents are recorded by professionals in the mortgage industry.
-During the foreclosure crisis, it was revealed that loan servicers’ employees “robo-signed” all kinds of foreclosure documents like affidavits, assignments of mortgage and other documents used for judicial and nonjudicial foreclosure procedures.
+During the foreclosure crisis, it was revealed that loan servicers’ employees “robo-signed” all kinds of foreclosure documents like affidavits, assignments of mortgage, and other documents used for judicial and non-judicial foreclosure procedures.
 After media broke the story of the routine robo-signing scandal, judges in judicial states began looking at affidavits more critically.
 In states that don’t require a judicial review, some homeowners brought lawsuits against the banks to stop foreclosures on the ground that false documents had been recorded as a part of the nonjudicial foreclosure process.

 Whether a forged deed or improper foreclosure paperwork, documents and court proceedings that fraudulently grant title rights to another party aren’t always scrutinized before being recorded permanently in the public record.

 In fact, the role of the recording office is not to review or verify the veracity of the documents it records.
 State laws actually limit the county or city recorder’s ability to refuse a possible fraudulent document.
-The clerk is only expect to ensure that the document meets the requirements for recording and then simply record it.
+The clerk is only expected to ensure that the document meets the requirements for recording and then simply record it.

 How to protect a deceased family member’s property from deed fraud